-Bryan Stevenson, Founder and Executive Director, Equal Justice Initiative theory around policing.
-The report that was submitted to the President in May of 2015 - Final Report of the President's Task Force on 21st Century Policing1 - created a road map for the future of policing and provides clear direction on how to build trust with the public.
+The task force insisted that the recommendations be anchored in measurable and behavioral change and not in abstract theory around policing.
+The report that was submitted to the President in May of 2015-Final Report of the President's Task Force on 21st Century Policing1-created a road map for the future of policing and provides clear direction on how to build trust with the public.